-Owner builders are particularly vulnerable when it comes to third party injury or damage because of one (only ‘one’) overarching characteristic; owner builders hold property in their personal name(s).
+Owner builders are particularly vulnerable when it comes to third party injury or damage because one (only ‘one’) overarching characteristic; owner builders hold property in their personal name(s).
 Public liability insurance is to firstly protect an owner builder against legal costs of responding to, or legally defending a claim of negligence, injury or property damage to other parties.
 The overwhelming risk where property ownership is so clear-cut, is it draws the ‘big end of town’ such as lawyers acting for medical and health insurers, compensation boards, and even other insurance companies to chase recovery of costs or compensation from ‘asset rich’ owner builders.

 By way of completing this important argument, without any exceptions, everybody working or participating in the construction or renovations and working on an owner builder project ‘hides’ behind a company structure; whether sub-contractors, sole traders, employees, delivery personnel or supplies, certifiers and inspectors.
 This leaves a property owner, an owner builder fully exposed.